Ryan Pardey

-Ryan Pardey is a musician, singer, songwriter, promoter, tour manager, actor, left-handed guitar player, and DJ from Las Vegas.
-He is best known as the singer and songwriter for Halloween Town, which has featured members of The Killers, Louis XIV, and The Shys.
-Pardey is also well known for portraying Santa Claus on A Great Big Sled (2006) and Don't Shoot Me Santa (2007), two Christmas music videos released by The Killers.
-Pardey appeared as Santa again for The Killers in the two sequel Christmas singles, I Feel It in My Bones (2012) and Dirt Sledding (2015).
-He also appears in the videos and as illustrations in the artwork for both singles.
+Ryan Joseph Pardey (born February 25, 1979) is a musician, singer, songwriter, promoter, tour manager, actor, and DJ from Las Vegas.
+He is best known as the singer and songwriter for the band Halloween Town, which has featured members of the Killers, Louis XIV, and the Shys.
+Pardey is also well known for portraying Santa Claus on the songs "A Great Big Sled" (2006) and "Don't Shoot Me Santa"(2007) by the Killers.
+Pardey appeared as Santa again in the songs and as illustrations in the artwork in the Killers' two sequel Christmas singles, "I Feel It in My Bones" (2012) and "Dirt Sledding" (2015), in which he played a grudge-holding Santa.

 Early life

-Ryan's father was professional poker player Rodney H. Pardey.
+Ryan Joseph Pardey was born on February 25, 1979, the son of professional poker player Rodney H. Pardey.
 His brother is Rodney E. Pardey, who is also a professional poker player and musician.
 Pardey attended high school at the Las Vegas Academy of International Studies, Performing and Visual Arts in Las Vegas during the late 1990s.
 In his senior year, he played the lead role of preacher C.C.
 Showers in a production of the controversial The Diviners, where he acted on stage beside Matthew Gray Gubler, Baron Vaughn, and Rutina Wesley.

 After graduation, Pardey soon became the owner and operator of Café Espresso Roma, a coffee shop and music venue located across from UNLV.
-While helping to jump start his career in event promotion, the café also served as the breeding ground for The Killers.
+While helping to jump start his career in event promotion, the café also served as the breeding ground for the Killers, where the band performed their first show on February 1, 2002.

+Career

-The Killers
+2003–2007: The Killers

-While touring with The Killers as their assistant, Pardey became known as "The Captain" by members of the band's fan club.
-During the tour, he also appeared as Santa on stage with The Killers during their performance on The Tonight Show With Jay Leno, and during their performance in Los Angeles for the KROQ Almost Acoustic Christmas.
-He continued as tour manager for The Killers until the release of Hot Fuss in June 2004, when he was replaced by long time tour manager Jeremy Bates.
+While touring with the Killers as their assistant, Pardey became known as "The Captain" by members of the band's fan club.
+During the tour, he also appeared as Santa on stage with the Killers during their performance of their Christmas songs on The Tonight Show With Jay Leno, and during their performance in Los Angeles for the KROQ Almost Acoustic Christmas.
+He continued as tour manager for the Killers until the release of the band's debut studio album, Hot Fuss, in June 2004, when he was replaced by long time tour manager Jeremy Bates.
 At this time, Pardey began writing the first Halloween Town album.

-The song Questions with the Captain is a secret song that appears on the album Sawdust, by The Killers, and was written about Pardey's tenure as "The Captain".
-The song is also used as the theme song for a web series starring Pardey, in which he interviews members of The Killers.
+The song "Questions with the Captain" is a hidden track on the Killers' 2007 compilation album Sawdust written about Pardey's tenure as tour manager.
+The song is also used as the theme song for a web series starring Pardey, in which he interviews members of the Killers.